awsdocs/aws-systems-manager-user-guide/doc_source/about-windows-app-patching.md

 You can also create a custom patch baseline to update Microsoft applications on Windows Server machines\.

-**Support for patching Microsoft applications on on\-premises instances and virtual machines \(VMs\)**
+**Support for patching Microsoft applications on virtual machines \(VMs\) and on\-premises instances**
-To patch Microsoft applications on on\-premises instances and virtual machines \(VMs\), you must enable the advanced\-instances tier\.
+To patch Microsoft applications on virtual machines \(VMs\) and on\-premises instances, you must enable the advanced\-instances tier\.
 There is a charge to use the advanced\-instances tier\.
 There is no additional charge to patch Microsoft applications on Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.
 For more information, see [Enabling the advanced\-instances tier](systems-manager-managedinstances-advanced.md)\.

 **Windows update option for "other Microsoft products"**
 In order for Patch Manager to be able to patch Microsoft applications on your Windows Server managed instances, the Windows Update option **Give me updates for other Microsoft products when I update Windows** must be enabled on the instance\.